HalfBPrince/HalfBPrince/README.md

-# Hello, call me Rain or simply Snape/Severus.
+# Hello.
+Please call me Severus, Rain for nickname.

 Please do not copy my ponies or take inspo of them unless you ask for permission.